danjac/radiofeed-app/README.md

 This stack was chosen for the following reasons:

 1. [Locality of behavior](https://htmx.org/essays/locality-of-behaviour/): the behavior of a unit of code should be obvious from looking at the code.
-2. Performance: reduce the burden on end-user devices and bandwidth rampant with heavy SPA frameworks
+2. **Performance**: reduce the burden on end-user devices and bandwidth rampant with heavy SPA frameworks
-3. Batteries included: using popular, well-supported open source tools such as Django and PostgreSQL with a large number of features to avoid reinventing the wheel
+3. **Batteries included**: using popular, well-supported open source tools such as Django and PostgreSQL with a large number of features to avoid reinventing the wheel
-4. Simple: a simple architecture that can be developed by a single developer or small team
+4. **Simple**: a simple architecture that can be developed by a single developer or small team

 ## Deployment